 Note: If you close any of the virtual desktops, all windows of that Desktop will become available in Desktop One.

 3. Stack Windows Side by Side with Snap Assist

 If you want to use a couple of windows side by side, Windows 10 comes with native support for Multitasking.
-Using the Snap Assist feature, you can drag one window to complete left, unless you get see transparent dock-like thing where the windows can stick itself.
+Using the Snap Assist feature, you can drag one window to the complete left, unless you get to see a transparent dock-like thing where the windows can stick themselves.
 You can stack up to 4 windows side by side just like how it looks in the image below:

 These settings are enabled by default, but if you want to change the behavior of Snap Assistant, you can change it here.
 Say, for example, I don’t like windows to resize when I am resizing one of the windows.

 You can snap up to 4 windows like this, and while they happen automatically, you can always resize them for the best fit.

 Many times, you have a second window that has a lot of data, and you need to scroll.
 Windows 10 lets you scroll such windows without actually switching to them by using Scroll Inactive Windows.

 Go to Settings > Device > Mouse, and you will find the Scroll inactive windows when I hover over them option which you need to toggle to turn On.
 Now using your mouse, all you need to is get your pointer over there, and scroll, and it will work.
 The focus will remain on the window you want, and you still get access to all data on the second window.

 5. Love Watching Videos when working?
 Mini Player is here to help